-For years, I worked to regain my shattered confidence.
+For years, I worked to regain my shattered sense of purpose.
 I meditated every day to understand my spiritual nature.
 I wrote in a journal every day to understand the words flowing through my mind.
 I studied many self-help methods.
 After years of trying to fix myself, the breakthrough came from talking to a therapist.
 Our talks gave me insight and support.

 Eventually I felt well enough to reclaim my childhood dream of becoming a healer.
 So I entered a master’s degree program in counseling psychology at Villanova University.
 By the time I graduated, at the age of 52, I learned how therapeutic conversations and compassionate guidance help people overcome problems.